 How About Vegetable Dishes With Sauce?

-There are specific vegetable dishes that require sauce before it gets served.
+There are specific vegetable dishes that require sauce before they get served.
 Take note that the sauce can change the taste of the meal, and at the same time, the wine you should get should also complement the type of sauce you prepare for your vegetable meal.
 If you develop this way, you may pick Chardonnay wines to balance the flavor.
 On the other hand, if you make an herbaceous sauce, you might get a Sauvignon Blanc or Provence wine to equate the taste.

 What About Those Dairy Vegetable meals?